Welcome to the Luxury Mega-Yacht / Estate Industries!

-A Crew Agency is a Human Resource company hired by Captains/Management companies to find crew.
-You can register with a Crew Agency and be considered for jobs for which they are hired to place crew.
-They often have their own job boards and when you register once, you can apply easily for any job they post (for which you are qualified), or they will automatically put you forward for any position for which you qualify (if no job board.)
+A Crew Agency is a Human Resource company hired by Captains/Management companies/Yacht Owners, to find Crew.
+A Domestic Staffing Agency is used by High Net Worth and Ultra High Net Worth (UHNW), High-Profile, VI Estate Owners/Managers of Estates to find Staff for Villas, Estates, Chalets and Yachts.
+You can register with a Crew Agency/Staffing Agency and be considered for Jobs for which they are hired to place Crew/Staff.
+They often have their own Job Boards and when you register once, you can apply easily for any Job they Post (for which you are qualified), or they will automatically put you forward for any position for which you qualify (if no Job Board.)

-Crew Agencies are to represent you.
-This means you present yourself to them as the professional you are in the hopes you make a good impression and are of interest to them as a candidate with the skills they need to put forward when your dream-job comes up.
+Crew and Staffing Agencies are to represent you.
+This means you present yourself to them as the professional you are in the hopes you make a good impression.
+You want to be of interest to them as a candidate to be put forward when your dream-Job comes up.

-Remember, Crew Agencies market you and your skills.
-If you are a newbie, you may not yet have the skills to be considered marketable and a Crew Agency may not be able to place you.
-That said you should keep in contact with Crew Agencies even if they can’t place you, as you obtain more skills and experience.
+Remember, Crew and Staffing Agencies market you and your skills.
+If you are a newbie, you may not yet have the skills to be considered marketable and a Crew or Staffing Agency may not be able to place you.
+That said you should keep in contact with your Agencies even if they can’t place you, as you obtain more skills and experience.
 One day, down the road, you will become marketable and they can help place you.

-Crew Agencies are hired by yachts looking to place, typically, longer-term crew.
-Most have policies that include refunding a yacht if you do not last for at least 3 months in the role in which you were hired.
-If you are going to use a Crew Agency, be sure you’re willing to commit for more than 3 months in order to make the Crew Agency’s time worthwhile and in order to develop a lasting relationship with your Crew Agent.
+Crew and Staffing Agencies are hired by Yachts and Estates looking to place, typically, longer-term Crew.
+Most have policies that include refunding a Yacht/Estate if you do not last for at least 3 months in the role in which you were hired.
+If you are going to use a Crew or Staffing Agency, be sure you’re willing to commit for more than 3 months in order to make the Crew or Staffing Agency’s time worthwhile and in order to develop a lasting relationship with your Crew or Staffing Agent.

-Not all Crew Agencies think alike!
-If you do not find the right fit the first time, try again with a different agency.
+Not all Crew and Staffing Agencies think alike!
+If you do not find the right fit the first time, try again with a different Agency.

-In order for you to travel to a foreign country, you may require a Visa, depending on which country you're from, and to which country you wish to travel.
-Many boats will ask for a B1/B2 Visa with your application, for example, which is a Visitors Visa to enter the United States, not a working Visa.
-If your boat plans on traveling to the US, you may wish to read through the online application process.
+In order for you to travel to or work in a foreign country, you may require a Visa, depending on which country you're from, and to which country you wish to travel.
+Many Yachts will ask for a B1/B2 Visa with your application, for example, which is a Business/Visitors Visa to enter the United States, not a working Visa.
+If your Yacht plans on traveling to the US, you may wish to read through the online application process.
 This site seems to be a good source of information:

-If you have further questions, please forward them to forums such as that on Dockwalk for clarification.
+If you have further questions, please talk to your Embassy or for less formal information, forward your questions to forums such as that on Dockwalk for clarification.

 Please note: Canadians do not need a B1 or B2 Visa in order to visit the US (only a valid passport that is not within 6 months of expiring) and you may remain in the US for up to 6 months.
-Make sure your Captain knows this!
+You should be stamped B1 or B2 upon entering the US without having to first apply for any visa.
+Make sure your Captain knows this upon entering the US!

 Another popular Visa to consider is the Schengen Visa.
 In order to travel in 26 European countries (the Schengen Area can be found here: http://en.wikipedia.org/wiki/Schengen_Area), you may require this Visa.

 Please do your homework before you travel so you don't run in to issues!
-Choose your country of choice then Google Visa requirements to travel to that country, or visit their embassy!
+Choose your country of choice then Google Visa requirements to travel to that country, or visit your Embassy!

-Five Star Crew has been posting jobs for over 2.5 years - did you know that?!
-We have seen thousands of well-written and poorly-posted jobs come and go and have some great tips for you, so you can read between the lines to see what's required from a job posting.
-This information will help you focus on the jobs that are best for you and keep you from wasting time on those that are very unlikely to hire you for whatever reason.
+Five Star Crew has been posting Jobs for over 4.5 years - did you know that?!
+We have seen thousands of well-written and poorly-posted Jobs come and go and have some great tips for you, so you can read between the lines to see what's required from a Job Posting.
+This information will help you focus on the Jobs that are best for you and keep you from wasting time on those that are very unlikely to hire you for whatever reason.